Kiwifuit/Quizzer-lib/README.md

-# :scroll: Quizzer-lib / libquiz
+# 📜 Quizzer-lib / libquiz
 A simple library for storing Quiz data in a binary file format

 This is the backend library for a rewrite of Quizzer